 “Is everyone blonde in Iceland?”
-No wonder they ask… International media portrayals of Iceland have for the most part highlighted the whiteness of the population and the Nordic features of the Icelandic culture.
+No wonder they ask… Media portrayals of Iceland have for the most part highlighted the whiteness of the population and the Nordic features of the Icelandic culture.
 And the truth is that although ethnic and racial diversity in Iceland has finally started to grow over the past 15-20 years, the population is still predominantly white.
 What is less commonly acknowledged, however, is that the Icelandic people have built their shared national identity on white supremacist beliefs that still linger underneath and above the surface.

 An Icelandic scholar, Ólafur Rastrick, was quoted by the National Broadcasting Service (known as RUV) the other day stating that physical characteristics of white Icelandic bodies were strongly associated with supremacy in the early 20th century and that whiteness was used, along with other valued characteristics, to shape the national identity of the Icelandic people.
 In other words, early 20th century Iceland was influenced by European white supremacist beliefs and when defining ourselves in relation to the world, we took the pre-existing European racial hierarchy and placed ourselves squarely at the top.